These crisp layered refrigerator cookies are first formed in a pan and then ready to just slice and bake.

 1/2 teaspoon baking soda

 1/2 cup coarse grain sugar

-Combine butter and 1 cup sugar in large bowl; beat at medium speed until creamy.
+Combine butter and 1 cup sugar in bowl; beat at medium speed until creamy.
 Add egg, orange juice, rum flavoring and salt.
 Continue beating until well mixed.
-Reduce speed to low; add flour and baking soda.
-Beat until well mixed.
+Add flour and baking soda; beat at low speed until well mixed.

 Remove half of dough from bowl.
 Add cherries and food color to remaining dough in bowl.
 Beat at low speed until just mixed.
 Divide each dough in half again.

 Line bottom and sides of 9x5-inch loaf pan with waxed paper or plastic food wrap.
 Press half of cherry dough evenly onto bottom of pan.
 Top with half of white dough.
 Repeat with remaining cherry and white dough, pressing each layer firmly and evenly.
-Cover with waxed paper or plastic food wrap; refrigerate until firm (at least 1 hour).
+Cover with waxed paper or plastic food wrap; refrigerate at least 1 hour or until firm.

-Bake for 8 to 9 minutes or until edges are firm and bottoms are lightly browned.
-Cool 1 minute; remove from cookie sheets.
+Bake 8-9 minutes or until edges are firm and bottoms are lightly browned.
+Cool 1 minute on cookie sheets; remove to cooling rack.

 Variation: Chocolate Cherry Ribbons: Melt 1/3 cup real semi-sweet chocolate chips over low heat; cool.
 Mix into white dough.
 Continue as directed.

 - Dried cherries are available in the baking section near the dried fruit in the supermarket.
 Substitute sweetened dried cranberries if cherries are not available.